Skip to main content

 New England Aquarium On Boston Harbor

 See giant sea turtles, octopuses, rays, sea lions, whales, and jellyfish at the New England Aquarium in Boston.
 A global leader in ocean exploration and marine conservation, this top Boston attraction is home to thousands of aquatic animals, from sharks to penguins.
-The New England Aquarium offers a wide range of sea life exhibits, including the giant shark and ray touch tank on the East Coast, a coral reef with Caribbean turtles and fish, and the Simons IMAX Theater.
+The New England Aquarium is an ideal rainy day activity in Boston and offers a wide range of sea life exhibits, including a giant shark and ray touch tank, a coral reef with Caribbean turtles and fish, and the Simons IMAX Theater.
 Located on the Boston waterfront, the aquarium offers education programs and whale watching excursions through the New England Aquarium Whale Watch from April through November.
+Current exhibits include the Penguin Colony, Marine Mammal Center, Science of Sharks and the Amazon Rainforest.
+Please note, the Shark & Ray Touch Tank is currently closed for renovation.

 Hours